SMALL but mighty models is where it is at

 https://artificialanalysis.ai/leaderboards/models

-This site offers a great insight into relative costs of models.
+This site offers a great insight into relative costs of models and other metrics relating to model comparisons.